Harvey’s Hamburger (Home Version)

 Out of all the burger choices offered out there, Harvey’s is my favourite: it’s a great tasting burger, the service quick, the meals affordable and the burgers are grilled in front of you and the toppings are your standard fare (they have expanded the selection of late).
 Harvey’s is juicy, it’s consistent and I recently had one of their burgers as part of a lunch on the fly.
 Upon tasting the burger all by itself, I noticed that the Harvey’s burger is pretty much a Salisbury steak, served up in burger form.

 Based on my tastebuds, memory and scanning some recipes for Salisbury steak, I think I have a good version of the homemade Harvey’s hamburger.
 The ingredients are very basic, simple and easy to find.
-You need Worcestershire sauce, slice bread and egg for binding, ketchup, salt and pepper and a packet of dried French Onion Soup mix, the kind also used to make the potato chip dip.
+You need medium ground beef, slice bread and egg for binding, beef bouillon base and pepper and a packet of dried French Onion Soup mix, the kind also used to make the potato chip dip.

 The hamburger is a sandwich and like in any sandwich, the choice of a good bread is important.
 Make your own buns or choose/buy a good hamburger bun.
 Toppings?
 The choice is yours but I like to keep it simple, preferring to be able to taste the burger.
 I like cheese, bacon, tomato, relish, red onions and pickle slices on my burger.
 How will you have your burger today?